therealpeterhua/Cortex/README.md

 #####Adjustable model parameters (`options` dict in XOR example)
   - `hidden_sizes`: Sets the hidden node architecture using a list.
 Model will have `len(hidden_sizes)` hidden layers, with each element being the size of its corresponding layer.
 [2, 3, 4] creates 3 hidden layers of with 2, 3, and 4 nodes respectively.
 Uses intelligent defaults otherwise.
 The more hidden layers / nodes per layer, the lower the final training error (generally), and the more computationally expensive the training process.
   - `learn_rate`: Determines how aggressively gradient descent runs (default 0.25).
 Setting too low will result in less progress made per iteration (and longer processing time).
 Setting too high may result in "overshooting" the optimum, or a divergent learning process.
   - `error_threshold`: The maximum acceptable average error of the model (default 0.05).
-The learning process will stop once errors are below the threshold or the `max_iters` has been reached, whichever comes first.
+The learning process will conclude once errors are below the threshold or `max_iters` has been reached, whichever comes first.
-  - `max_iters`: The maximum # of iterations to be performed before stopping (default 10000).
+  - `max_iters`: The maximum # of iterations to be performed before concluding (default 10000).
   - `epsilon`: Determines range of initialization weights between (-epsilon, +epsilon).
-Uses intelligent defaults.
+Defaults to 2.
   - `reg_rate`: Governs regularization term (default 0).
 Setting this to a high value squashes high weights (esp. when fitting high-order features), but tends the system of weights toward 0.
 Test different values with your dataset -- the ideal regularization rate may be on the order of magnitude of 0.0001, or single-digit integers.
   - `momentum`: Determines the momentum factor used to "push" each iteration and weight adjustment (default 1.1).
 Should be greater than 1.
 This number will be multiplied to each gradient descent. ** keep? **
   - `log_progress`: Boolean value determining whether to log progress (default False).
-  - `log_interval`: Numerical value (default 500).
+  - `log_interval`: Numerical value (default 1000).
 Model will log relevant stats every `log_interval` iterations.

 ###Linear Regression